Neomuna/Software-Engineering-/README.md

 # Software-Engineering-
-Software Engineering respository for courseworks 1 -4
+Software Engineering respository for courseworks 1 - 4

+Welcome all!

+This is the location where we will publish our coursework.
+As you know we are doing the language tutor service that we're calling Connect 4.